Some of you may be gearing up to travel again. Wondering about how to do so in a healthy way? Read the below!

 If your trip will include access to a kitchen/fridge before you go check if there is a local market or grocery near where you are staying.
 Stocking up on even a few food items can be a great way to ensure that you have some fresh fruit and veggies, which are very often the least consumed food groups during travel days.

-In addition to purchasing some money-saving, common staples like eggs, yogurt and fresh bread, simple things like apples, bananas or oranges or some native/ local fruity goodness can help fill out a breakfast.
+In addition to purchasing some money-saving, common staples like eggs and fresh bread, simple things like nutrs, seeds, apples, bananas or oranges or some native/ local fruity goodness can help fill out a breakfast.
 And tomatoes, cucumbers or carrots can all make for lovely little mid-day snacks.

 2. Bring Healthy Snacks

 Put some snacks in your on-the-go bag for the plane or day trips.
 This can be as simple as a basic nut and seed bar (my faves are Health Warrior, LaraBar, RxBar or Kind) or you can create your own concoction of nuts and dried fruit.
 (P.S. get out of your nut rut and try a pecan or hazelnut for gosh sake!
-And for those of you who get stopped up on your journeys, prunes can be your belly’s best friend.)
+And for those of you who experience a touch of constipation on your journeys, prunes can be your belly’s best friend.)

 These stop-gap snacks can also be a variety of ready-to-go goodies like packaged olives, Mary’s Gone Crackers or Flackers with a little portable nut butter.
-For you extra protein seekers out there roasted chickpeas or crunchy edamame snacks can work – or if a little animal protein feels super fortifying, Epic bars may fit the bill.
+For you extra protein seekers out there roasted chickpeas or crunchy edamame snacks can work – or if a little animal protein feels super fortifying, Epic bars (a brand focused on sustainable animal agriculture)may fit the bill.

 3. Stay Hydrated